swcarpentry/communications/member-blogs/huff_katy.md

 ##  What do you want to be when you grow up?

 I would love to be a tenured professor someday.
 I love being part of the conversation at universities.
-Barrin that, I would be happy to go back to being a bike messenger.
+Barring that, I would be happy to go back to being a bike messenger.
 That was the best job I've ever had.